 We are getting away with this because we have adopted a model for the data that makes reasonably strong assumptions about the way in which the population mean of Y depends on X. If those assumptions are close to the truth, then the conclusions we draw will be reasonable.
-If the assumptions are badly wrong, we are just playing silly games.
-There is a general principle here, one that extends far beyond multiple regression.
+If the assumptions

 Data Analysis Hint 3 There is a direct tradeoff between amount of data and the strength (restrictiveness) of model assumptions.
 If you have a lot of data, you do not need to assume as much.
-If you have a small sample, you will probably have to adopt fairly restrictive assumptions in order to conclude anything from your data.
+If you have a small sample size, you will probably have to adopt fairly restrictive assumptions in order to conclude anything from your data.

 Multiple Regression Now consider the more realistic case where there is more than one independent variable.
-With two independent variables, the model for the population mean of Y is which is the equation of a plane in 3 dimensions (x_1, x_2, y) .
+With two independent variables, the model for the population mean of Y is which is the equation of a plane in 3 dimensions $(x_1, x_2, y)$ .
 The general case is which is the equation of a hyperplane in p dimensions.